Merchant Navy (United Kingdom): Officers and ratings

-Historically, the composition of the crew on UK ships was diverse.
-This was a characteristic of the extant of the shipping companies trade, the extent of the British Empire and the availability of crew in different ports.
-One ship might have a largely all British crew, while another might have a crew composed of many Indians, Chinese or African sailors.
-Crews from outside Britain were usually drawn from areas in which the ship traded, so Far East trading ships had either Singapore or Hong Kong crews, banana boats had West Indian crews, ships trading to West Africa and Southern Africa had African crews and ships trading to the Indian Ocean (including East Africa) had crews from the Indian subcontinent.
-Crews made up of recruits from Britain itself were commonly used on ships trading across the North Atlantic, to South America and to Australia and New Zealand.
-Traditionally and still now, the ships crew is run by the Bosun, as overseen by a responsible Deck Officer, usually the Chief Mate.
-A ship may also have different sub-departments, such as the galley, radio department or hospitality services, overseen by a Chief Cook, Radio Officer or Chief Steward.
+Traditionally and still now, the ships ratings are supervised by the bosun, as overseen by a responsible deck officer, usually the chief mate.
+A ship may also have different sub-departments, such as the galley, radio department or hospitality services, overseen by a chief cook, radio officer or chief steward.
 Many of these roles have now changed, as ships crews have become smaller in commercial shipping.
-On most ships the Radio department has disappeared, along with the Radio Officer (colloquially known as 'sparks') replaced by changes in technology and the requirement under the STCW Convention for Deck Officers to hold individual certification in the GMDSS System.
-Electro-technical Officers (ETO) also serve aboard some ships and are trained to fix and maintain the more complex systems.
+On most ships the radio department has disappeared, along with the radio officer (colloquially known as 'sparks') replaced by changes in technology and the requirement under the STCW Convention for deck officers to hold individual certification in the GMDSS system.
+Electro-technical officers (ETO) also serve aboard some ships and are trained to fix and maintain the more complex systems.

+In 2023, the UK Merchant Navy had 10,930 certificated officers, 10,180 ratings, 1,450 merchant navy cadets and 1,540 other officers.

+Charities

+Merchant navy related charities are active in the UK.
+The Merchant Navy Welfare Board administers the MN fund for charitable support.
+Other charities include the Shipwrecked' Mariners Society, the Seafarer's Charity, the Scottish Nautical Welfare Society and the Scottish Shipping Benevolent Association.